Azure-Samples/azure-spring-boot-samples/aad/spring-security/reactive/webflux/oauth2/spring-cloud-gateway/README.md

 - java
 products:
 - azure-active-directory
-name: Protecting REST API behind gateway by validating token issued by Azure Active Directory in gateway
+name: Protecting REST API Behind Gateway by Validating Token Issued by Azure Active Directory in Gateway
 description: This sample demonstrates how to protect REST API behind gateway by validating token issued by Azure Active Directory in gateway.
 ---

-# Spring Boot application with Azure Active Directory
+# Protecting REST API Behind Gateway by Validating Token Issued by Azure Active Directory in Gateway

 ## What You Need